What is happiness?

 How Refreshing Horizons’ services support happiness

-I believe that each of us is capable of achieving pretty much anything we want, and we are already perfect.
+We can achieve pretty much anything we want and are already perfect.

-I am not perfect myself by any means, and I am not on a pedestal focused on ‘fixing’ or ‘healing’ anything ‘wrong’ with my clients.
-I support each individual to grow, enjoy life more and return to balance, liberating the happiness that each of us has within.
+I am not on a pedestal focused on ‘fixing’ or ‘healing’ anything ‘wrong’ with my clients.
+I support each individual in growing, enjoying life more, and returning to balance, liberating the happiness that each of us has within.

 The e-Lybra programmes developed most recently have been specifically designed to help ‘dissolve the containers, the boundaries that limit us so that the recipient can become more of who he/she truly is, not bound by disease or conditioning simply to stand as him/herself in the full connectedness of creation’.

-I always include one of them in the longer remote sessions I do for people because we all benefit from that.
+I always include one of them in my longer remote sessions for people because we all benefit from that.

 The shamanic healing work is similarly very much about getting the recipient’s life on track by removing specific blockages and interferences that are in the way.
-For this, I work with spirit guides, channelling guidance and healing work uniquely for each person.
-It is awesome what a big team most of us have ‘on the other side’ absolutely raring to get our lives zinging along!
+I work with spirit guides, channelling guidance and healing work uniquely for each person.
+It is fantastic what a big team most of us have ‘on the other side’ absolutely raring to get our lives zinging along!

 Homeopathy and essences also are holistic and geared towards balance and happiness.

-I love what I do and would be honoured to be of service to you in your life.
+I love what I do and would be honoured to serve you in your life.